Qrashi/InvasionBW/README.md

-# Attention!
-This project has moved to gitlab!
+# This project has moved to gitlab!

 URL: https://gitlab.com/Qrashi/InvasionBW

-THIS PROJECT WON'T RECIEVE ANY UPDATES!
+This repository will no longer get maintained.